 Manisha Shah is an Assistant Professor of Public Policy at the UCLA School of Public Affairs.
 Her work investigates the influence of economic incentives on risk behavior choices and health outcomes in developing countries.
 Shah has conducted field research in Brazil, Ecuador, Mexico, India, and Indonesia, studying topics ranging from sex markets to maternal labor supply.

-Jeanette Aguilar joined CEGA in 2012 and is responsible for supporting the Center's operations.
+Jeanette Aguilar joined CEGA in 2012 and is responsible for supporting the Center's operations and human resources.
 Jeanette has extensive administrative experience at several Bay Area nonprofits, including Californians for Justice, Eviction Defense Center, and the YWCA of San Francisco and Marin.

 Lauren leads CEGA's organizational development, performance management, and administration.
 Prior to joining the Center, she managed a $20M countywide public health initiative out of UCLA, and grantmaking activities at multiple nonprofit organizations.
 Previously, she was a Peace Corps Volunteer in El Salvador where she designed economic development and maternal-child health interventions.
 Lauren has a Masters in Public Administration in International Management from the Middlebury Institute of International Studies at Monterey and a BA in Anthropology from UC Santa Cruz.